vleplat/deep-beta-NMF-public/README.md

  - /demos : contains demo files that produce tables and figures.

- - /Datasets_TopicModel and /Text data : contains data sets for tests reported in Section 4.2 of the preprint
+ - /Datasets_TopicModel : contains data sets for tests reported in Section 4.2 of the preprint

  - main.m : codes that allow to run desired demos.